 Teff is considered to be an "ancient grain" that has been eaten in parts of the world for generations and has recently made its way into American grocery stores and home kitchens.
 Like quinoa, teff is gluten-free, but because of its small size, it tends to be a little less versatile.

 02 of 11

-Quinoa is my all-time favorite whole grain for a couple of reasons.
+Quinoa is a popular favorite whole grain for a couple of reasons.
 First, it's much quicker-cooking than other whole grains.
 Quinoa takes about 15 minutes to cook, and quinoa flakes cook in just a few minutes.
 Second, it's high in protein with 18 grams per cup, cooked, making it perfect vegetarians and vegans.